Rate This Document

 radosgw-admin bucket stats --bucket=compress_ratio_bucket

 size_kb_actual indicates that the size of the raw data is 100 MB. size_kb_utilized indicates that the size of the data is 4 KB after compression.
-Therefore, the compression ratio is 102400/4 = 25,600.
+Therefore, the compression ratio is 102,400/4 = 25,600.
 In the example, all-zero data is used, so the compression ratio is high.
-The actual compression ratio of a dataset is between 2 to 10.
+The compression ratio of actual datasets typically ranges from 2 to 10.